-In light of these contributions, and the ongoing celebration, we’re sharing words of wisdom from six LGBTQ entrepreneurs who have motivated and inspired us.
-(Click the quotes for more on each entrepreneur.)
+As the celebration begins, we’re sharing words of wisdom from six LGBTQ entrepreneurs who have motivated and inspired us.

 Leanne Pittsford is the founder of Lesbians Who Tech & Allies, which brings together LGBTQ tech entrepreneurs and innovators to network with one another.
-And talk about meeting a need — according to the organization’s website, they have engaged over 40,000 people from over 100 countries in their online community.
-And, their events draw in heavy-hitting speakers like Fair Fight founder Stacey Abrams and TransTech founder Angelica Ross.
+And talk about meeting a need — according to the organization’s website, she has connected 40,000 people from over 100 countries through the online professional community.
+And, the organization’s events draw in heavy-hitting speakers like Fair Fight founder Stacey Abrams and TransTech founder Angelica Ross.
 Pittsford is definitely not just “talking the talk” when it comes to instigating change.